 Each year, our MD&C Committee reviews our leadership talent development program to ensure good performance and alignment between business strategies and operating plans.
-The Board annually reviews the results of the leadership capability and succession process with the Chairman, President & CEO in executive session.
+The Board annually reviews the results of the leadership capability and succession process with the Chairman, President & CEO.